As we reported out there yesterday, big trouble for the Democrats.

 The jets went up after the fact.

-Okay, so uh he's worried.
+Okay, so he's worried.

-Cavuto says, Well, what do you make of the fact that our financial markets are still on tender hooks as it relates to this stuff?
+Cavuto says, well, what do you make of the fact that our financial markets are still on tender hooks as it relates to this stuff?

 Now, by the way, the markets did plunge as though it was a terrorist attack.

-And then uh when it was announced that it wasn't that, they came right back, recovered almost everything that they had lost in this brief period of time.
+And then when it was announced that it wasn't that, they came right back, recovered almost everything that they had lost in this brief period of time.

 As you might suspect, Neil, I thought it fell after the president's speech on the state of the economy.

-The president talking about how good the economy was for those people who are really not the salaries have not kept up with this progress.
+For those people who have really not, their salaries have not kept up with this progress.

 The people are losing their jobs, their pensions, and their health care.

-I don't really think that they think borrowing from the Chinese in order to pay for tax cut for the wealthy is the best way for our economy to go.
+I don't really think that they think borrowing from the Chinese in order to pay for a tax cut for the wealthy is the best way for our economy to go.

 Charlie, only you could work in that into this discussion today, but congratulations.